MrPio/Texture-Anything/README.md

 ## 📦 TL;DR

 The goal of this project is to train a ControlNet on UV conditioning in order to generate textures for a model given its UV map.
-The dataset is a mix of Objaverse and [ShapeNetCore](https://huggingface.co/datasets/ShapeNet/ShapeNetCore) and each sample is a triplet of _caption_, _UV map_ baked as image and _diffuse_ texture as ground truth.
+The dataset is a mix of Objaverse and [ShapeNetCore](https://huggingface.co/datasets/ShapeNet/ShapeNetCore) and each sample is a triplet of _caption_, _uv map_ baked as image and _diffuse_ texture as ground truth.

 ## 📌 How this repository is structured

 The repository is structured in cronological sections, each containing several jupyter notebooks.
 The `src` module holds the recurrent code.

-> [!NOTE]
+> [!NOTE] Execution Order
 > As I haven't included the `.parquet` intermediary files due to their size, you should run all the notebooks one after the other, in order.
-The same holds for the final dataset, which is stored in `data/dataset/objaverse/`

 <!-- ### 1 Annotation Filtering